aoijs/website/versioned_docs/version-6.2.6/guides/6interaction.md

   $interactionReply[You picked $interactionData[options._subcommand]!]
   $onlyIf[$interactionData[options._subcommand]==subcommand;]`
 });
-// This example is referring to the exampl above.
+// This example is referring to the example above.
 ```

 ## Using Application Commands